About Us

 Bienvenu M. Kulungu

 Bienvenu Kulungu is the oldest of six children born to Pascal and Therese Kulungu.
 He was born in the Democratic Republic of the Congo.
 Bienvenu felt the call to serve something greater than himself when he was just 12 years old.
 It was also at age 12 that he decided he wanted to be a medical doctor.
 The passion to care for others was a tradition for the family.
 The Kulungu family was known to the community for their tradition of hospitality and compassion for others.
 Their Christian faith was at the center of their lives.
-His late father Pascal Kulungu, a former member of Congress and an alumnus of Fresno Pacific University in California changed the lives of so many in Africa with his works in areas of education, health administration, peace building, good governance and conflicts resolution.
+His late father Pascal Kulungu, an alumnus of Fresno Pacific University in California changed the lives of so many in Africa with his works in areas of education, health administration, peace building and conflicts resolution.
 His mother was a nurse.
 Bienvenu is happily married to Miss Kulungu and they have four children.
 The Kulungu family reside in Maryland.

 Bienvenu was able to come to the United States to further his education with the help of his father.
 He’s an alumnus of the University of Massachusetts Boston, there he also had the privilege of serving as the President of the Pre-Medical Society.
 Bienvenu studied medicine in Kinshasa prior to his studies in the United States, his dream has always been to become a heart surgeon.